Texila College Australia Pty Ltd: Registration and Accreditation 30 October 2020

 The AAT orders also provide for the accreditation of the Bachelor of Business course of study to be offered by TCA, pursuant to section 49 of the TEQSA Act, for a period until 27 October 2025.

-Three conditions have been imposed on TCA's registration and accreditation.
+Three conditions have been imposed on TCA's registration under section 32 of the TEQSA Act.
 A copy of the conditions is available in Attachment 1.

 TCA applied to TEQSA for registration in the category of Higher Education Provider under Part 3 of the TEQSA Act.